openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 ````

 A single new function call will set both callbacks.
 The `mutatecb` callback will
-be invoked after a packet has been constructued but before protection has
+be invoked after each packet has been constructed but before protection has
 been applied to it.
 The header for the packet will be pointed to by `hdrin` and
 the payload will be in an iovec array pointed to by `iovecin` and containing
 `numin` iovecs.
 The `mutatecb` callback is expected to allocate a new header